xtuml/bridgepoint/doc-internal/notes/201_dts0101047282/201_dts0101047282_Headless_Prebuilder.dnt.md

 8. Unit Test
 ------------

 These tests must be run on linux.
 Therefore, they are manual tests.

-8.1 Verify that -prebuildOnly works when no DISPLAY is available

-* This test is only valid in a linux installation
+ This test is only valid in a linux installation

+1) Test to assure -prebuildOnly with no DISPLAY works
-* create a test workspace with the MicrowaveOven project installed in it
+*  Launch BridgePoint and create a test workspace with the MicrowaveOven project installed in it.
 * modify the CLI.sh shell script and add a valid license, for example:
 export MGLS_LICENSE_FILE=1717@wv-lic-01.wv.mentorg.com:1717@wv-lic-02.wv.mentorg.com:1717@svr-azt-eng-01
+* delete the gen/code_generation folder under the MicrwaveOven project
+* Exit from Bridgepoint
 *  In CLI.sh add the following setting to force no DISPLAY to be available:
 export DISPLAY=
-* Exit from Bridgepoint (if it is running)
-* open a shell and go to the folder where the CLI.sh modeified above exists.
+* open a shell and go to the folder where the CLI.sh that was modified above exists.
 * run the following command:
 CLI.sh Build -project MicrowaveOven -prebuidlOnly
+* RESULT - The MicroWaveOven.sql file exists in the gen/code_generation folder
+* RESULT - No error were seen on the console

+2) Test to assure that errors are properly reported when no DISPLAY is present
+* delete the gen/code_generation folder from under the MicrowaveOven project
+* modify the CLI.sh shell script and remove the LICENSE (w want it to fail):
+export MGLS_LICENSE_FILE=
+*  In CLI.sh add the following setting to force no DISPLAY to be available:
+export DISPLAY=
+* open a shell and go to the folder where the CLI.sh that was modified above exists.
+* run the following command:
+CLI.sh Build -project MicrowaveOven -prebuidlOnly
+* RESULT - A license error is displayed on the console, but no exception stack it seen, just a license error
-* RESULT -
+* RESULT - The MicrowaveOven.sql file is NOT present in the gen/code_generation folder

-8.2 Verify that when -prebuildOnly is used under linux and there is a license error, it is reported properly.

 End